 The mantra at the time is recorded in the minutes, “It is needless to say that the Legion will devote every effort to uphold the 100% American Platform that the members and the citizens have established in the preceding months.
 Every ex-serviceman owes it to himself, his comrades and his community to join this Post as soon as possible.
 Let us not wait but step out and be a leader in making the Lawrence E. Broome Post of the American Legion one that will prove worthy of upholding New London’s war record.
 All ex-servicemen are eligible for membership”.

 MEMORIAL DAY has always been an outstanding occasion in New London.
-In addition to memorial events throughout the New London community, the goal of every Veteran to it's last man is to keep MEMORIAL DAY sacred to the memory of our war dead of all of the wars of the country; and all graves are decorated on this National Holiday.
+In addition to memorial events throughout the New London community, the goal of every Veteran to it's last veteran is to keep MEMORIAL DAY sacred to the memory of our war dead of all of the wars of the country; and all graves are decorated on this National Holiday.
 You can visit us at the Post Home Each Memorial Day for Breakfast starting at 7:00 a.m.
-Post Officers and Members, travel to both local Cemeteries to pay respects to our fallen comrades.
+Post Officers and Members, travel to both local Cemeteries and the Veterans Memorial jut south of the libary to pay respects to our fallen comrades.

 ARMISTICE DAY, now called VETERANS' DAY, originally marked the end of fighting in World War I. It is an important holiday on the calendar of Legionnaires everywhere and in the hearts of all Veterans.
 Routinely our members visit New London Schools to speak with the children.
 11 o'clock on the morning of November 11, marks the exact hour of the cessation of hostility on the war fronts.

 Since it's inception American Legion Post 292 has been a leader in this community in the area of graves registration; which has been incorporated by all the American Legion Posts in Huron County.
 Grave Registration enables all interested parties to locate the site of the grave of each Veteran.